 Data Center Overview

-Mellanox’s networking solutions based on InfiniBand, Ethernet or RoCE provide the best price, performance and power value proposition for network and storage I/O processing capabilities up to 56Gb/s or below.
-Advanced data centers can utilize 56Gb/s InfiniBand, 10/40GbE or RoCE (RDMA over Converged Ethernet) to consolidate I/O to a single wire and enable IT managers to deliver significantly higher application service levels, while reducing CapEx and OpEx related to I/O infrastructures.
-Mellanox provides a large pool of deployment, manageability and performance tools with networking products for a myriad of software environments to fine tune solutions as per customer requirements.
+Mellanox’s networking solutions based on InfiniBand, Ethernet, or RoCE (RDMA over Converged Ethernet) provide the best price, performance, and power value proposition for network and storage I/O processing capabilities up to 56GbE/s.
+Advanced data centers can utilize 56GbE/s InfiniBand, 10/40GbE, or RoCE to consolidate I/O to a single wire and enable IT managers to deliver significantly higher application service levels, while reducing CapEx and OpEx related to I/O infrastructures.
+Mellanox provides a large pool of deployment, manageability and performance tools with networking products for a myriad of software environments to fine tune solutions to customer requirements.

-The continued expansion of business-critical information and rich content within extended enterprises continues to change the storage dynamic in a wide range of industries and organizations.
+The expansion of business-critical information and rich content within extended enterprises continues to change the storage dynamic in a wide range of industries and organizations.
 This market trend drives the need for higher connectivity speed and the adaptation of the clustering architecture.
-Mellanox's networking solutions based on InfiniBand, Ethernet or RoCE provide the best price, performance and power value proposition for network and storage I/O processing capabilities up to 56Gb/s.
-Data accesse over RDMA using file-based protocols such as Microsoft's SMB Direct (SMB over RDMA) that is a new storage protocol in Windows Server® 2012 enables:
+Mellanox's networking solutions based on InfiniBand, Ethernet, or RoCE provide the best price, performance, and power value proposition for network and storage I/O processing capabilities up to 56Gb/s.
+Data accessed over RDMA using file-based protocols such as Microsoft's SMB Direct (SMB over RDMA), which is a new storage protocol in Windows Server® 2012, enables:

-- Increased throughput: Leverages the full throughput of high speed networks where the network adapters coordinate the transfer of large amounts of data at line speed.
+- Increased throughput: leverages the full throughput of high speed networks in which the network adapters coordinate the transfer of large amounts of data at line speed.